NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

 * Similar parameters may be combined into one entry for brevity's sake, as we have done for ``n1, n2`` here.
 * There is a section describing what the function returns.
-* (Optional) There is a section of one or more examples, each with a prose description followed by code.
+* (Optional) There is a section of one or more examples.

+We will revisit docstrings in the section on :doc:`writing-docs`.

 Update Requirements
 -------------------